Vyse777/availability-app/angular-web/README.md

 ## Building & Deploying The App
 First go update the MQTT hostname/URL in `app.module.ts`

-Then, build the app with the Angular command `ng build --prod`.
+Then, build the app with the Angular command `ng build --configuration=production`.
 The output dist can be used to host/run the application in any way you see fit.

 Some recommendations include:
 1) Dockerize it and run it in a Docker container wherever you want
 2) Serve it with Dotnet, Java, Nginx, NodeJS, or any other million options for web servers that exist today
 3) Host it on a cloud service such as AWS or Azure (Note: This app might not be fit for such a task as it would be internet exposed.
 The app was only ever really meant to operate intra-net)

+## Building for Docker

+Run the following command in the root of this project to build the Angular app into a Nginx container:

+`docker build -t availability-app-web:latest . && docker save -o availability-app-web.tar availability-app-web:latest`

+This one liner will build the Angular app based on the Docker file in the project (build dist, then move them into an nginx image with basic nginx config).
+After that it will save the image locally so you can `docker load` it into any Docker instance you see fit.

 ## Use
 Upon page load you'll see the two indicators for each Pi.